-Once shortlisting has been submitted an Interview Arrangements Form should be completed and returned to Human Resources.
-The Interview Arrangements Form should indicate which candidates have been selected for interview, date and place of the interview and any other selection arrangements.
+Once shortlisting scores and, interview arrangements have been completed, this should be submitted online to Human Resources.
+Interview arrangements should indicate which candidates have been selected for interview, date and place of the interview and any other selection arrangements.

 4.6 Interview expenses